-6.5.1 Relocate "ENGINE BRAKES" Sign (Northbound)
+Relocate "ENGINE BRAKES" Sign (Northbound)

 A "PLEASE AVOID USE OF ENGINE BRAKES" Regulatory sign located downstream of the Mud Street on-ramp between a Lane Drop and Bridge Ices warning sign.
-A curve warning sign also exists on the left side of the road in this area.
 These signs are closely spaced and within the vicinity of a complex merging area where drivers from Mud Street are required to perform two consecutive merging maneuvers.
 Given the nature of the location, the warning signs are the highest priority and require the immediate attention of drivers.
 In its current configuration, the signage in this area could potentially lead to driver-overload and possible conflicts.
 The City could consider relocating the "ENGINE BRAKES" sign further north beyond the end of the taper.